bloomen/transwarp/README.md

 task->reset();  // can now schedule again
 ```
 When chaining multiple tasks together a directed acyclic graph is built in which
 every task can be scheduled individually.
-However, in many scenarios it is useful
+Though, in many scenarios it is useful
 to compute all tasks in the right order with a single call:
 ```cpp
 auto parent1 = tw::make_task(tw::root, foo);  // foo is a functor